20k-ultra/darwin-dotfiles/README.md

 - Removed all items from dock
 - Make menu and dock always autohide
 - Create new SSH keys
+- Change mission control setting to not rearrange apps

 #### Keybinds